Jessecar96/wsjr-modulator/readme.md

-This is the working design of the Weather STAR Jr Subcarrier modulator PCB and example code.
+# The Weather STAR Revamped

-This is not a rounded solution that includes data, instead this is the hardware part necessary to communicate with the weatherstar itself.
+This project is an update to https://github.com/thetechknight/wsjr-modulator that replaces the Arduino Mega, with a Reaspberry Pi Zero.
+This allows you to write a data sending solution on device instead of requiring a connection to another computer or server for data.

-There is an example file that encodes a simple frame and sends it over to the unit.
-You will be required to write your own solution for sending teletext frames.
+The `schematic` folder contains the updated schematic and board layout files in KiCad 8.

-the example code is written in BASCOM-AVR, and targets the Arduino Mega. the PCB plugs into the Arduino Mega with a ribbon cable.
+`schematic_orig` contains thetechknight's original EAGLE cad schematic.

-the FSK Modulator is a simple AD9835 chinese breakout PCB with all of the supporting components on-board.
+`code` contains code written for the Arduino based board written for  BASCOM-AVR.

 License: https://creativecommons.org/licenses/by-nc-sa/4.0/